Your Guide to the First Home Loan Deposit Scheme

 The First Home Loan Deposit Scheme guarantees the shortfall of your 20% deposit, meaning you could buy this property with just a 5% cash deposit of $30,000.
 The government will guarantee the remaining 15% to avoid LMI, saving you just under $23K (plus interest).

 Who is eligible for the First Home Loan Deposit Scheme?

 The FHLDS will be limited to 10,000 eligible first home buyers each year who apply through participating lenders.
+There are also an additional 10,000 places available for those buying newly built homes between 6 October 2020 and 30 June 2021.
 Additionally:

 - You must be an Australian citizen at least 18 years of age